henryhyunwookim/Potential-Talents/README.md

 ### <b>Notebook and Installation</b>

-To run Term Deposit Marketing.ipynb locally, please clone or fork this repo and install the required packages by running the following command:
+To run Potential Talents.ipynb locally, please clone or fork this repo and install the required packages by running the following command:

 pip install -r requirements.txt